DJ Rush

-Isaiah Major (born January 9, 1970 in Chicago, Illinois, United States) best known as DJ Rush, is an American musician, DJ and record producer of electronic music.
+Isaiah Major (born January 9, 1970) best known as DJ Rush, is an American musician, DJ and record producer of electronic music, who was active in the early Chicago House scene.

-Early life and career beginnings
+Early life

-Isaiah Major was born in Chicago, Illinois, United States.
-Isaiah finished his degree in Computer Operations, Anger Management and won several first place awards in Art competitions.
+Isaiah Major was born in Chicago, Illinois, United States, growing up on the south side of the city and DJing from an early age.
+Isaiah finished his degree in Computer Operations, Anger Management and won several first-place awards in Art competitions.